 Patrick Osei: Promasidor Ghana’s Marketing Manager, Reportedly Passes Away in a Highway Crash

-- Patrick Osei, the Marketing Manager of Promasidor Ghana, was involved in a car crash on the Koforidua highway
+- Patrick Osei, the Marketing Manager of Promasidor Ghana, was reportedly involved in a car crash on the Koforidua highway

-Reports indicated that the highway crash happened on Saturday, May 2, 2026, while he was driving in a KIA.
+Reports indicated that the highway crash involving Osei, popularly known as Pomo, happened on Saturday while he was driving in his Kia.

 Source: Facebook